 The Bonds and the interest thereon are special, limited obligations of the Board, payable solely from certain payments to be made by the City under the Financing Agreement and certain other funds held by the Trustee under the Indenture and not from any other fund or source of the Board, and are secured under the Indenture and the Financing Agreement as described herein.
-All Loan Payments and Additional Payments by the City under the Financing Agreement are subject to annual appropriation by the City except CID Sales Tax Revenues which have been received from the CID.
+Except as provided in the following paragraph, all Loan Payments and Additional Payments by the City under the Financing Agreement are subject to annual appropriation.

-As more fully described herein, the City's obligation to make Loan Payments under the Financing Agreement will be secured by CID Sales Tax Revenues and TIF Revenues.
-The CID Sales Tax Revenues are subject to annual appropriation by the CID.
-The TIF Revenues are subject to annual appropriation by the CiD, and are only available on a subordinate basis.
-Revenues from the operation of the Events Center will not be available to the City for the payment of the Bonds.
+As more fully described herein, the City's obligation to make Loan Payments under the Financing Agreement will be secured by Incremental Tax Revenues, a portion of which described herein as the Payment in Lieu of Taxes, are not subject to annual appropriation.
+The portion described herein as the Economic Activity Taxes are subject to annual appropriation by the City.